Travel trouble trio: A sprawling Thanksgiving storm, Arctic cold and lake-effect snow could cause issues

 Dry but frigid conditions will build over the US.

-Morning low temperatures for millions will be the coldest they’ve been since last winter.
-High temperatures will top out at late-December or January-like levels.
+Morning low temperatures for millions will be the coldest that they’ve been in the better part of a year.
+High temperatures will top out at late December or January-like levels.

 The Thanksgiving day storm will largely be out of the East by sunrise but lake-effect snow will start up for areas downwind of the Great Lakes as Arctic air rushes over the record-warm lakes.